Andrew Pixley

 Andrew Pixley (January 29, 1943 – December 10, 1965) was a convicted murderer from Dallas, Oregon.
 He was executed December 10, 1965, in Wyoming for the murder of two young girls in August 1964.
 He was the last person executed in Wyoming until 1992, and the first of only two after World War II.
+He was also the 4th to last offender executed before Furman vs. Georgia and the offender whose crime had occurred at the latest date.

 Early life

 Born Andrew Armandoz Benavidez in Las Cruces, New Mexico, Pixley joined the U.S. Army after being charged with passing bad checks.
 His father Columbus Pixley said he had dropped out of high school and had never held a job.
 He served two years, mostly overseas.
 He was described as "slightly built" and "nervous" and as a transient and dishwasher.
 There was a previous warrant out for his arrest in his home town on a charge of larceny.
 He was accused and cleared of being in possession of a stolen car in Davenport, Washington, two weeks before the murders.
 He had been living in a trailer with two employees of the hotel where the murders took place, David Starling and Orval Edwards.
 Starling was described as having had prior knowledge of Pixley's violent tendencies.